vrlls/contact_importer/README.md

 ### List CSV files.

-Show a list of all the CSVs files that you have uploaded to the app, the uploaded data, and their status in the system (on hold, processing, failed)
+Show a list of all the CSVs files that you have uploaded to the app, the uploaded data, and their status in the system (on hold, processing, failed, finished)

 ### List of failed imported contacts.